bibbox/bibbox-documentation/docs/developer-guide.md

 #  BIBBOX developer guide

 Basically the  BIBBOX itsself consists of a series of docker containers.
-The basic container strucutre is given by:
+The basic container structure is given by:

 * Apache Proxyserver (Front-End Server and Proxy Server for the Apps)
 * Backend (Flask Rest API for data exchange from Front-End)